muhme/joomla-branches-tester/README.md

 * Automated installation of the [Joomla Patch Tester](https://github.com/joomla-extensions/patchtester).
 * Switch between the three database options (MySQL, MariaDB, or PostgreSQL) and the two database drivers (MySQLi or PHP Data Objects).
+* Switch between the PHP versions (8.1, 8.2, or 8.3) as supported by the official Docker images.
 * Grafting a Joomla package onto a branch.

 ![Joomla Branches Software Architecture](images/joomla-branches-tester.svg)

 The idea is to have all active Joomla development branches (in this picture 4.4-dev, 5.1-dev, 5.2-dev and 6.0-dev) are available for testing in parallel.
-The installation takes place across a dozen Docker containers, and everything is scripted.
+The installation is carried out with a good dozen Docker containers, and everything is scripted.
 You see the four orange Web Server containers with the four different Joomla versions.
 They are based on the `branch_*` folders, which are also available on the Docker host.